Maundy Thursday is the Thursday immediately before Easter.

-It reputedly occured on Passover, when Jews would be sitting down to eat the commemorative bitter herbs.
-Consequently, some people, particularly in France, serve dishes featuring herbs on this day, particularly bitter soups, containing perhaps dandelion greens or Rocket.
+It reputedly occurred on Passover, when Jews would be sitting down to eat the commemorative bitter herbs.
+Consequently, some people, particularly in France, serve dishes featuring herbs on this day, particularly bitter soups, containing perhaps dandelion greens or rocket.

 Some French people take chestnuts to church to get the nuts blessed.
 The belief is that a chestnut blessed today, and touched on a part of your body that is not well, will cure you quickly.

 In Britain, the Queen gives children Maundy money, which is specially minted coins.
 Up until 1689, the reigning monarch would have also washed the (pre-washed) feet of the poor in a ceremony at Westminster Abbey.

 In Lewis, Scotland, libations of ale would be poured into the sea at midnight before Maundy Thursday, in honour of an old sea-god called “Shony.”
 Someone would wade out into the sea with a mug of ale until they were in waist-high water, then pour out the ale, calling to “Shony” to give them lots of seaweed in exchange for the ale in the coming year.
 Then the men would have a party in the fields.

 In Europe and in England, one of the most common dishes during Lent was red herring, so much so that people were pleased at the end of Lent to say good-bye to it for another year.
 In France on Maundy Thursday, boys would sometimes drag red herrings in the street behind them on Maundy Thursday.